 What he didn’t do well?

-A 20 year career spent hanging about on an open-backed lobster boat and he didn’t wear a lifejacket with a beacon on it?
+A 20 year career spent hanging about on an open-backed lobster boat and he didn’t wear a lifejacket, let alone carry a £200 beacon.

 Go and have a read (you might need a cup of tea).
 It’s a great tale.